 How much should you pay freelance writers?

-In 2016, ClearVoice polled dozens of freelance writers on their average rates.
+In 2016, ClearVoice polled dozens of freelance writers on their average rates (see our 2018 survey results).
 Here’s a recap of the findings:

 Average Per Word Pay Rate